go-monk/legacy-code/README.md

 Next, try to improve it.
 Extract functions or methods, rename variables, write tests, ...

 If you persist and keep looping over the steps above, things will necessarily start becoming clearer and more enjoyable.
 Something that was barely readable and took ages to understand might soon read like a story.
 And this benefits you, your future self, and other people either working on the code or (even indirectly) using it.

+---

+Based on "The Software Craftsman" book by Sandro Mancuso (2015)